Oral hygiene: Chewing gum

 Chewing gum assists oral irrigation between and around the teeth, cleaning and removing particles, but for teeth in poor condition it may damage or remove loose fillings as well.
 Dental chewing gums claim to improve dental health.
 Sugar-free chewing gum stimulates saliva production, and helps to clean the surface of the teeth.

 Ice

 Chewing on solid objects such as ice can chip teeth, leading to further tooth fractures.
 Chewing on ice has been linked to symptoms of anemia.
 People with anemia tend to want to eat food with no nutritional value.

-Alcohol

-Drinking dark-colored beverages such as wine or beer may stain teeth, leading to a discolored smile.
-Drinking high-concentration alcohol can lead to a dry mouth, with little saliva to protect the teeth from plaque and bacteria.

 Other

 Smoking is one of the leading risk factors associated with periodontal diseases.
 It is thought that smoking impairs and alters normal immune responses, eliciting destructive processes while inhibiting reparative responses promoting the incidence and development of periodontal diseases.

-Regular vomiting, as seen in bulimia nervosa and morning sickness also causes significant damage, due to acid erosion.

-People with intellectual disability have increased risk of developing oral health problems like gum diseases or dental decay than the general population.
-For those people with severe disability, understanding the importance of oral hygiene and developing skills to achieve higher quality of oral care may not be their top priority.
-Therefore, studies have been conducted to assess different interventions to improve the knowledge and skills of the people with intellectual disabilities and their carer.
+People with intellectual disabilities have increased risk of developing oral health problems like gum diseases or dental decay, although clinical research has provided little evidence that typical oral hygiene practices are effective in this population.